Start to Write

 30 in stock

 Always wanted to write?
 Start now

-At one of the world’s most famous publishing houses, you’ll get the hands-on teaching you need to start writing, along with the company of fourteen fellow writers.
+At Faber's HQ in central London, you’ll get the hands-on teaching you need to start writing, along with the company of fourteen fellow writers.
 You’ll be writing there and then, experimenting with structure and techniques and getting instant responses – plus tips on what to do next to start your writing life.

 This course takes place over a full Saturday, at Faber's London offices in Hatton Garden.